Bryan-wangombe-K/canvasdone/README.md

 # canvasdone
-i added a git repository to github, don't add a README.md before
+I added a Git repository to Github, don't add a README.md before let me play around with it.